Spadikam: Re-release

 The film's digital remastering and restoration work was announced in March 2020.
 The original plan was to re-release the film in 4K Dolby Atmos in at least 100 theatres in Kerala during Onam 2020, but was halted after the COVID-19 pandemic.
 The remastering costed around ₹2 crore to complete and was done in Prasad Corporation in Chennai and S. P. Venktesh worked on the re-recording of the film, except for the portions where music comes along with dialogues as they could not dub the film again.
 In an interview Bhadran said that they will try to answer the doubt of audience that what happens to Aadu Thoma at the climax of the film.
 He also said that the remastered version will be three times better than the original in terms of audio-visual experience.
 The remastered version is 8.5 minutes longer than the original film as a few additional shots and also a scene introducing the character of Aadu Thoma.
-The new scene will feature 500 goats instead of the original 40.The film was distributed by newly formed company Geometrics.
+The new scene will feature 500 goats instead of the original 40.
+The film was distributed by newly formed company Geometrics.
 The remastering was done in Four Frames studio in Chennai.
 It is also notable that the hit song “ezhimalapoonchola” was re-recorded with KS Chithra and Mohanlal.
 The expenses for the re-release was around ₹2 cr.

 On 29 November 2022, Mohanlal announced through social media that the remastered version of Spadikam will finally hit on theatres on 9 February 2023.
-The remastered version's trailer was released on 6th February 2023 on the Matinee Now YouTube channel.
-Several of the film's key actors had passed away at the time of the film's re-release, namely: Thilakan, K. P. A. C Lalitha, Silk Smitha, Nedumudi Venu, Rajan P. Dev, N. F. Varghese, Sankaradi, Karamana Janardanan Nair, Paravoor Bharathan and Bahadoor.
+The remastered version's trailer was released on 6 February 2023 on the Matinee Now YouTube channel.
+Several of the film's key actors had died at the time of the film's re-release, namely: Thilakan, K. P. A. C Lalitha, Silk Smitha, Nedumudi Venu, Rajan P. Dev, N. F. Varghese, Sankaradi, Karamana Janardanan Nair, Paravoor Bharathan and Bahadoor.

-On February 9, 2023, a digitally remastered version of the film with 4K resolution and Dolby Atmos sound was re-released on 150 theatres in Kerala and around 500 theatres world wide.
+On February 9, 2023, a digitally remastered version of the film with 4K resolution and Dolby Atmos sound was re-released on 150 theatres in Kerala and around 500 theatres worldwide.
 The film received an overwhelming response from the audience resulting in a collection of ₹77 lakhs on the first day, setting new record for any re-release of an Indian film.

 Sajesh Mohan of Onmanorama wrote "What makes Aadu Thoma irresistible is the superlative performance of Mohanlal.
 In Spadikam, Mohanlal is at his entertaining best as the unruly son who returns home after 14 years of self-imposed exile.
 Bhadran and R Mohan understood the pulse of the audience then.
 And their concoction has only aged perfectly, proves the response inside the theatre.
 However, At a time when political correctness is the buzzword, the viewers would find themselves at a tug of war while rewatching some of the Malayalam runaway hits and cult classics of yesteryears.
 It is the same for Spadikam.